anmolsah/AICommit01/README.md

 ### Q: Is Commit Genius really free?

-**A:** Yes!
-We offer powerful free AI models including DeepSeek, Qwen, Mistral, and OpenAI GPT-OSS.
-Premium models are available for advanced users.
+**A:** Commit Genius has both paid and free models.
+It totally depends upon user which model he/she is going to use.

 ### Q: How does it compare to GitHub Copilot?

-**A:** Commit Genius specializes in commit messages with conventional commit standards, while Copilot focuses on code completion.
-They work great together!
+**A:** Commit Genius is not a replacement for GitHub Copilot.
+It is a tool that helps you generate commit messages.
+It's just free if you use free model whereas Copilot need subscription.

 ### Q: What AI models are supported?

-**A:** We support 15+ models including OpenAI GPT, Claude Sonnet 4, Google Gemini 2.5 Pro, DeepSeek, Mistral, Qwen, and more via OpenRouter.ai.
+**A:** 12+ models including OpenAI GPT, Claude Sonnet 4, Google Gemini 2.5 Pro, DeepSeek, Mistral, Qwen, and more via OpenRouter.ai.

 ## 🏷️ Tags & Keywords